stupidpupil/wimd_msoa/README.md

-This script attempts to produce WIMD 2019 ranks for MSOAs in a **very** dubious manner, against the guidance provided by StatsWales.
+This script attempts to produce WIMD 2019 ranks for MSOAs in a **very** dubious manner.

 (You can find the output of the script in the *output* directory.)